SurajDobar/SurajDobar/README.md

 </p>
 <hr>

 ## A Bit About Me

-- 🔧 Into electronics — love tinkering and small hardware builds
-- 🎮 Minecraft enjoyer
-- 📺 Anime fan (Demon Slayer + many more)
 - 🎓 Final-year **BScIT student**
 - 🚀 Long-term goal: grow into **DevOps & Cloud Engineering**
+- 🔧 Into electronics — Not an expert but have small hobby to do tinkering
+- 🎮 Minecraft bedwars and survival enjoyer
+- 📺 Anime watcher have seen all the big 3 and 100+ more

 <hr>